micedreams/CV/readme.md

    * Technologies used:  Dart, Flutter, Kotlin, openApi.
    * Worked extensively on creating new and reusable widgets.
    * Writing documentation.
+   * Worked on
+      * Add in the filter page.
+      * Rate this user dialog.
+      * Block user feature
+      * Comming soon page.
+      * Other miscellaneous UI changes throughout the app.

 1. Marketfeed (June 2022- October 2022)